Initial/Examination Foreign Educated

 • A sample application can be viewed here.

 - Pass the Jurisprudence Exam - All applicants must make a 75% or higher to pass the Board's online jurisprudence.
 The exam is free of charge and consists of 40 questions from the Louisiana Practice Act and Rules.

 • To take the exam online, click the link at the top of your Dashboard.

-- Proper form of identification to prove identity and authorization to work in the United States.
+- Upload proper form of identification to prove identity and authorization to work in the United States.
 A copy of your social security card must be submitted.
 You must also submit a copy of your Driver's License (front and back) or your passport.
-If you are not a citizen of the United States, submit proper documentation evidencing that you have obtained legal authority to work in the United States. *Please do not submit originals as they will not be mailed back
+All copies must be in color.
+If you are not a citizen of the United States, submit proper documentation evidencing that you have obtained legal authority to work in the United States.

 Step 3: Complete Background Check

 All applicants must complete the online application prior to starting the background check process.

 Completion time varies from 1 to 8 weeks, depending on circumstances.
 Criminal history rap sheet findings will extend the completion time.
 Note that inadequate fingerprints and incorrect payment amount (either too much or too little) will result in delays with the Louisiana State Police.